Superconvergent Non-Polynomial Approximations

 \end{example}

 \begin{example} {\rm As a next example, let us consider the Sod problem \cite{sod} with the initial condition

 The numerical results for density profiles are given in Figure \ref{fig:sod} at time $t = 0.2$ using $\Delta x = 1/100$.
 Here, we observe results which are similar to the Lax problem (see Example \ref{ex:lax}).
-As noted above, we plan to investigate these shortcomings in our continued developments of RBF-WENO methods. }
+As noted above, we plan to investigate these shortcomings in our future work involving WENO-RBF methods. }

 \end{example}